Marie-Yasmine Alidou: Club career

 In 2017, Alidou joined French club Olympique de Marseille.

 Afterwards, she played for Swedish club Linköpings FC in 2018.
 A year later, she joined Sporting de Huelva in Spain.
 Afterwards, she played for Klepp IL in Norway in 2020–21 and Sturm Graz in 2022.

 In 2022, she signed with Famalicão in Portugal in 2022.
 She was named the league's player of the month in February and March, and helped the club with their first Taça de Portugal.

 In the summer of 2023, she signed with Benfica.
 On October 11, 2023, she scored a brace in a Champions League match against Cypriot club Apollon.
 In her first season with the club, she played a key role in Benfica's historic season, where the club won all four domestic competitions.
 Additionally, Alidou helped Benfica reach the quarter-finals of the UEFA Women's Champions League for the first time in the club's history, where they were eliminated by Olympique Lyon.
 It became the first time a Portuguese club were among the final eight teams in the competition.
 Alidou capped off the season as Benfica’s leading goal scorer, netting 26 goals across all competitions, including 9 in the Champions League and 6 in the Portuguese league.
 During her time with the club, she won six trophies including two league and cup doubles.

 In 2025, she signed with NWSL club Portland Thorns, inking a two-year deal with a club option.
 She made her club debut on April 11, 2025, coming on as a second-half substitute for Caiya Hanks in a win over the Utah Royals.
 She scored her first NWSL goal on April 23, helping the Thorns beat NJ/NY Gotham FC, 4–1.

+On July 8, 2026, it was announced that Alidou had transferred from the Thorns and signed with Northern Super League club Montreal Roses FC.